stadium-software/workflow-steps/v2/README.md

 ![](images/UpdateEventHandler.png)

 Example update definition that
-   1. Adds/removes the classes "current" and "success" from all items with the class "substep3-1"
-   2. Adds/removes the classes "current" and "pending" from all items with the class "substep3-2"
+   i.
+Adds/removes the classes "current" and "success" from all items with the class "substep3-1" ii.
+Adds/removes the classes "current" and "pending" from all items with the class "substep3-2"
 ```json
 [{
 	"stepclass": "substep3-1",